 A complete history and physical examination are essential to determine the nature of voiding dysfunction, plan treatment, and rule out neurologic or anatomic defects.

-The presence of social, emotional and behaviour problems should be assessed, as these may be obstacles to effective behaviour management.
+The presence of social, emotional and behavioral problems should be assessed, as these may be obstacles to effective behavior management.

 This should include signs of fecal loading and constipation, spina bifida and other forms of neurogenic bladder.
-Urological examination should cover the genital region, the vagina and signs of an ectopic ureter.
+The urological examination should cover the genital region, the vagina, and signs of an ectopic ureter.

 A 3-day bladder and bowel diary, blood and urine tests, ultrasound studies, a voiding cystogram (see the film below), with other tests as indicated, will be performed to identify and quantify the degree of the dysfunctional voiding.

-The details of management are in Urotherpy PIB.
+The details of management are in Urotherapy PIB.